nephre/skypebot/README.md

 * Linux OS (*-BSD probably also will be supported, as long as DBUS and Skype works there.
 No guarantee yet
 * Skype for Linux (version 4.X).
 * php >= 5.4
 * [php-dbus extension](https://github.com/nephre/php-dbus) After some problems fetching it from PEAR and SVN, I've created unofficial repository for this extension.
-Will be installed by composer automatically
 * [composer](https://getcomposer.org/download/).
 Some subscripts also utilise fabpot/goutte, but it's not mandatory to communicate with Skype

 Credits